 - improve the air quality and environment at the school gates, making it a more pleasant space for everyone.

-The scheme is active on weekdays, during term-time for 45 minutes in the morning at school start time and 45 minutes in the afternoon at school end time.
-The exact timings of the closure are between 08:30 – 09:15 in the morning, and 14:45 – 15:30 in the afternoon, from Monday to Friday and during term-time only.
+From 14 March 2022, the scheme will be active on weekdays, during term-time for 35 minutes in the morning and 30 minutes in the afternoon.
+The exact timings of the closure are between 08:30 – 09:05 in the morning, and 15:00 – 15:30 in the afternoon, from Monday to Friday and during term-time only.

 Residents of Ellfield Close were invited to apply for a permit to allow vehicle access during the School Streets zone operating times.
-If you have moved into Ellfield Close and would like to apply for a resident’s permit please email us.
+If you have an old permit (before August 2022) or have moved into Ellfield Close and would like to apply for a resident’s permit please use the following link to apply for an access permit.

 No – parents or carers dropping children at school will not be eligible for an exemption.
-You can only be granted an exemption if you are a resident of Ellfield Close or if you or your child are a Blue Badge holder.
 We are pleased that many parents are embracing the scheme and are choosing to walk, cycle or scoot where possible.

 Yes – if you are a carer who regularly supports a resident within the zone, you may eligible for an exemption.
 Please email us to let us know about your personal situation.

-If you have a specific query, that has not been answered in this page, please contact Aimee-Claire Eyermann, our designated Bristol School Streets Project Manager.
+If you have a specific query, that has not been answered in this page, please contact us via the below email address.